 CityTalks is a new series of events which aim to spark ideas and innovation for Hobart’s future.
-Through a series of webinars and public talks, these conversations will focus on how we, as a community, can build back better during and post COVID-19.
+Through a series of webinars and public events, these conversations will focus on how we, as a community, can build back better post COVID-19.

-The CityTalks event series is a partnership between the City of Hobart and the University of Tasmania.
-The public events will focus on a topic relevant to our city environment and feature community leaders, international and national keynote speakers followed by a panel discussion.
+CityTalks is a partnership between the City of Hobart and the University of Tasmania.
+The public events focus on a topic relevant to our city environment and feature community leaders, international and national keynote speakers followed by a panel discussion.

 These events aim to provide a platform for conversations to take place; conversations that build connections, allow for an exchange of ideas and inspire a vision for our future.

 Watch previous CityTalks